Authentication

 Fine-grained tunnel access

-Tunnel grants can restrict HTTP tunnel access beyond token validity.
-A grant can allow access to one project, one workspace, or a set of HTTP paths.
+resources.tunnels boundaries can restrict HTTP tunnel access beyond token validity.
+A boundary can allow access to one project, one workspace, or a set of HTTP paths.
 Path restrictions are evaluated by the engine before forwarding the request to the upstream service.

 {